madox2/vim-ai/README.md

 " - options.token_load_fn: expression/vim function to load token
 " - options.selection_boundary: selection prompt wrapper (eliminates empty responses, see #20)
 " - ui.open_chat_command: preset (preset_below, preset_tab, preset_right) or a custom command
-" - ui.populate_options: dump [chat] config to the chat header " - ui.scratch_buffer_keep_open: re-use scratch buffer within the vim session " - ui.force_new_chat: force new chat window (used in chat opening roles e.g. `/tab`) " - ui.paste_mode: use paste mode (see more info in the Notes below)
+" - ui.populate_options: show changed options in the chat header config " - ui.populate_all_options: show all options in the chat header config " - ui.scratch_buffer_keep_open: re-use scratch buffer within the vim session " - ui.force_new_chat: force new chat window (used in chat opening roles e.g. `/tab`) " - ui.paste_mode: use paste mode (see more info in the Notes below)